 Ever since I was a child, I’ve drawn pictures of boats and ships.
 I also, drew dinosaurs, rockets, castles and dragons.
 But, ships were my favorite.
 I built models of ships, and imagined strolling their decks.
 I memorized the names of the parts and learned their purpose.
-As I drew, I learned the language of the sailor and my fascination grew.
-So did my drawings.
+As I drew, I learned the language of the sailor and my fascination grew as my drawings improved.

 My father taught me to sail at an early age.
 He shared his love for the sea, through books by Slocum, Mellville, Conrad and Dana.
 Through their words, I imagined sailing to adventures in far-off places.
 The more I learned about ships, the more “real” my drawings looked, to me.
 They became 3-dimensional and full of detail, as I became a sailor, on a small boat, on an inland lake.

-As a teenager, I crewed aboard racing sailboats on Lake Michigan, worked in boatyards, delivered a yacht down the Mississippi River and “discovered” the ocean.
-I worked shrimpboats off the coast of Georgia, handlined for mackerel in the Gulf of Mexico, turned 21, aboard the Cable Schooner, “Western Union” and sailed numerous boats in the Florida Keys.
+As a teenager, I crewed aboard racing sailboats on Lake Michigan and worked in boatyards.
+I helped deliver a yacht down the Mississippi River and “discovered” the ocean.
+I worked aboard a shrimpboat off the coast of Georgia and I handlined for mackerel in the Gulf of Mexico.
+I turned 21 aboard the Cable Schooner, “Western Union” and sailed numerous boats in the Florida Keys.
 I drew them all, and sold my drawings, first as a street artist, then through galleries in Key West.